Throupy/staticblog/content/blog/2023-07-05-tryhackme-the-marketplace-writeup.md

 tar cf /opt/backups/backup.tar *
 ```

-The script takes a backup of everything in the /opt/backup directory by using wildcard packing, after research online I found that this can be exploited ([reference](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/)).
-It works by creating empty files in the backup directory which are actually named the same as command arguments for the `tar `command.
-For a full explanation of the exploit, read the reference, but below are the commands used.
+After conducting some online research, I discovered a potential privilege escalation opportunity related to the script that takes a backup of everything in the `/opt/backup` directory using wildcard packing.
+This method can be exploited by creating empty files in the backup directory with names corresponding to command arguments for the `tar` command.
+I came across a helpful reference ([link](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/)) that provided a detailed explanation of this exploit.

+To take advantage of this vulnerability, I followed the steps outlined in the reference.
+Here are the commands I used:

 ```shell
 jake@10.10.15.67$ cat > /opt/backups/rev.sh << EOF